 In this area, the behaviour of some parents beggars belief.
 One divorced couple refused to agree whose responsibility it was to ferry the children from one place to the other on Christmas Day, which in itself is not uncommon.
 They instead met halfway at a motorway service station: that way, they made equal journeys.
 But as the parents could not bear to see each other, they parked on opposite sides of the car park and made the children walk across the Tarmac between their cars.

 There are, however, some small crumbs of comfort in this area.
 The divorce rate, for example, has stabilised and the rate of marriage breakdown for couples in their 20s and 30s has plummeted in the past ten years.
 Young people are getting married later and their relationships are lasting longer.

 Statistics suggest that the main culprits are the 'baby boomer' generation, who were able to experiment with divorce and stepfamilies when these had previously been taboo.
 That generation's children appear to have learned lessons about managing relationship, often the hard way.

 If you are going through a separation, or know someone who is we are here to help and can provide advice and assurance so that you and your family can move forward.
 We offer a free half hour assessment.
-Our lawyers Steven Payne can be contacted on 01245 228106 and at firstname.lastname@example.org and Sarah Overy on 01245 228132 and at email@example.com
+Our lawyer Steven Payne can be contacted on 01245 228106 and at email@example.com.

 The above is not legal advice; it is intended to provide information of general interest about current legal issues.